ocaml-flambda/flambda-backend/jane/doc/extensions/stack/reference.md

 region.

 In contrast, `f3` is an error.
-The value `42 :: x` refers to a local value `x`, which means it cannot be `global`.
+The value `42 :: x` refers to a local value `x`, which means it cannot be global.
 Therefore, it must be stack-allocated, and it is allocated within region of `f3`.
 When this region ends, the any-region local value `42 :: x` is not allowed to escape it.